 Beware of the ZTL here which means a little walk from wherever you park to the Leaning Tower of Pisa and Duomo di Pisa/Cattedrale De Pisa.
 I was so impressed with how scenic and clean it was.
 By this point, if you go in the Summer like we did, you’re probably hot and sweaty so stop and grab gelato by the leaning tower or for lunch a few blocks away.

 Best of Tuscany travel tip: It’s a major tourist destination so be patient and polite taking your turn to take a photo and you’ll get a good one.
 Everyone’s pretty good about waiting their turn and not getting in each others shots, after all, we all have the same goal.

 This Tuscan city was too touristy, dirty, and busy for me, I really wasn’t impressed.
 Yes, it has preserved walkable 16th century walls and is close to Pisa but that’s about it.
-Go if you really want but otherwise skip it, especially if you’re trying to see all of the area and have 5 perfect days in Tuscany.
+Go if you really want but otherwise skip it, especially if you’re trying to see all of the area during your Tuscany 5 day itinerary.